JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 | Legacy Games | Code Redemption, Email Save Feature |

 ## Version History

+### v0.5.4
+- Added comprehensive settings dialog with toggle switches
+- Implemented customizable hotkey for settings (default: F2)
+- Enhanced Logger system with color-coded messages and timestamps
+- Improved dynamic application of settings without page reload
+- Added better targeting for claim buttons on Amazon Gaming
+- Enhanced "Remove All" button with sequential dismissal and progress tracking
+- Improved button behavior with better error handling
+- Added cleanup of unused elements when features are disabled
+- Optimized observer reconnection for better performance
+- Fixed issues with newsletter checkbox handling on Legacy Games

 ### v0.5.3
 - Added "Remove All" button to dismiss all items at once